gantry/docs-old/Docs/joomla/configure/presets.md

 Presets
 =======
-Gantry makes use of a powerful Preset system allowing developers and site builders to create preset styles and configurations.
+Gantry makes use of a powerful Preset system that allows developers and site builders to create preset styles and configurations.

 > [![](../assets/g4-presets.jpg)](http://youtube.com/embed/n6FsulE58lU)
 >
 > Creating a custom preset is a very simple task with Gantry.
 Check out this short video on how to customize your layout then create a custom preset based on your configuration options.

-Gantry Presets are a combination of Gantry features and configuration settings which allow you to create predefined groupings for the entire template as well as on a per-menu item basis.
-Presets can consist of any Gantry configuration option such css style, link color, background and body graphic levels, font settings, and much more.
+Gantry Presets are a combination of Gantry features and configuration settings which allow you to create predefined groupings for the entire template, as well as on a per-menu item basis.
+Presets can consist of any Gantry configuration option such css style, link color, background, body graphic levels, font settings, and much more.

 Creating a new Preset